U.S. Route 202: History

-US 122 was created in 1926, connecting US 22 at Whitehouse Station, New Jersey, with Wilmington, Delaware.
+US 122 was created in 1926, connecting US 22 at Whitehouse Station, New Jersey, with US 13 in Wilmington, Delaware.
 It was extended to Haverstraw, New York in 1931 and became part of US 202 in 1934.

-US 202 was approved by AASHO in June 1934; the route approved was 671 mi, from Bangor, Maine, to State Road, Delaware, south of Wilmington.
-In 1964, AASHO approved a request by Delaware to eliminate the portion of US 202 between its intersection with I-295 in Farnhurst and State Road; that stretch was carrying US 13/40/301.
+US 202 was approved by the AASHO (now AASHTO) in June 1934; the route approved was 671 mi, from Bangor, Maine, to State Road, Delaware, south of Wilmington.
+In 1964, the AASHO approved a request by Delaware to eliminate the portion of US 202 between its intersection with I-295 in Farnhurst and State Road; that stretch was carrying US 13/40/301.
 US 202 was later shortened so that it ended at I-95 just north of Wilmington.
 Then in 1984, the route numbering committee approved extending US 202 from there to its intersection with US 13/US 40 in Basin Corner, near New Castle.
 This intersection is US 202's current terminus.

 US 202's path passes near the sites of various important Revolutionary War battles in Delaware and Pennsylvania, such as Cooch's Bridge, near Newark, Delaware; Brandywine, near Philadelphia; and Valley Forge.
 In New Hampshire, US 202 passes by a historical marker in Antrim commemorating the last surviving soldier of the Revolutionary War.

 In Pennsylvania in the early 1960s, a four-lane expressway, the Piedmont Expressway, was proposed that would follow the US 202 corridor.
 The expressway was to be 59 mi long, and would cost approximately $146 million.
 It was to serve as an outer beltway around the Philadelphia area.
 The project was ultimately cancelled.
 In its place, the Route 202 Parkway Trail was built.
 The trail is 9 mi in length.
 The trail is ultimately expected to connect to the East Coast Greenway via the Neshaminy Creek Trail.

 Construction began in November 2008 on a parkway project between Pennsylvania Route 63 in Lower Gwynedd and the existing cloverleaf interchange at the US 202 bypass and PA 611 near Doylestown.
 This parkway was planned to consist of a four-lane stretch between Route 63 and Pennsylvania Route 463 and a two-lane parkway the rest of the way that bypasses the boroughs of Chalfont and New Britain.
 The parkway opened on December 3, 2012.

 US 202 originally ended at its junction with US 2/US 1A in Bangor, Maine.
 In the late 1980s, however, the section of US 202 between I-395 and US 2 was removed from US 202's official routing.
-Officially, US 202 ends at I-395's exit 3.
-However, signs designating US 202's termination at US 2 in downtown Bangor, at the corner of Main Street and Hammond Street, still stand today.
-That intersection is still seen as US 202's end.
+Officially, US 202 ends at I-395's exit 2.
+However, until at least 2025 signs designating US 202's termination at US 2 in downtown Bangor, at the corner of Main Street and Hammond Street, still stood.